mensbeam/Arsse/docs/en/030_Supported_Protocols/005_Miniflux.md

 - Filtering rules may not function identically (see below for details)
 - The `checked_at` field of feeds indicates when the feed was last updated rather than when it was last checked
 - Creating a feed with the `scrape` property set to `true` might not return scraped content for the initial synchronization
-- Querying articles for both read/unread and removed statuses will not return all removed articles
 - Search strings will match partial words
 - OPML import either succeeds or fails atomically: if one feed fails, no feeds are imported